Rotsu249/LA_Assignment/README.md

 - Best Fit Line

 Remarks :
-  -> Takes n values for ti and bi (i.e n points) and finds best fit line for them -> Scatter plot of the original points and the best fit line are plotted for better visualization
+  -> Takes n values for t and b (i.e n points) and finds best fit line for them -> Scatter plot of the original points and the best fit line are plotted for better visualization